inesusvet/music-aspects-talk/PITCHME.md

 +++
 ### Groove
-> Why feel and emotion are important in music and an explanation of the elements that need to be present for a good groove to happen

 How joyful your work can be?
 Why it is important?
 How often do you have such a joy?
 What can lead to truly joyful work day?